 From this bit of palace intrigue came one of the most astonishing works ever composed; Bach’s “Musical Offering” BWV 1079.
 The piece is full of hidden bits of invention, symbolism and is a marvel of compositional technique.

 Join us on the LAM YouTube Channel for three Thursday evenings at 7:00pm as we traverse this wonderful musical landscape.
+Or click on any of the links below to go directly to a particular program.

 February 18, 2021 at 7:00 pm